FBalzerMPE/imprs_sports_week/data/sport_descriptions/beer_pong/rules.md

 #### PICK UP / BLOW AWAY

 If a player throws the ball with a bouncer on the table top, the opposing team must drink two cups.
 In order to avoid landing, the ball may be knocked away or caught *after* the first contact with the table.
-If a ball is still circling around in a mug and has not yet touched the water, it can be blown out
+If a ball is still circling around in a mug and has not yet touched the water, it can be blown out.

 #### TRICKSHOT

 If a player throws the ball and it rolls back over the table to their own side and is caught (without touching the ground), it is the thrower's turn again.
 The throw has to be a trick shot.
-Means: close your eyes / with your left / behind your back / etc
+Means: close your eyes / with your left / behind your back / etc.

 #### BOMB